 ”I still want to look elsewhere too, it’s my bed too after all,” Joni replied in a somewhat annoyed tone.

 ”Of course it is and of course, we can look elsewhere,” the blond assured him with a smile, discreetly touching Joni’s arm.

 They continued moving further in the store, the place was indeed quite crowded and they had to walk rather slowly to get anywhere.
 Joni, who loved shopping when it came to buying clothes, hated furniture or grocery shopping on busy Saturdays like this one.
 Someone was always bumping into you, standing by to chat with their friend and blocking the way. ”Figures that the Swedish designed this shop, can’t even get out before you see the whole freaking thing…” Joni mumbled as they were nearing the cafeteria.

-“I thought you loved the Swedish, since you have talked so much about moving there.”
-Misha teased before he continued.
-“And actually, you can avoid walking through the whole place, if you really want to.”
-He pointed out and Joni gave him a glare, but didn’t reply.
-“So are you hungry yet?
+”I thought you loved the Swedish since you have talked so much about moving there.”
+Misha teased before he continued. ”And actually, you can avoid walking through the whole place, if you want to.”
+He pointed out and Joni glared at him but didn’t reply. ”So are you hungry yet?
 How about some meatballs?”
 It wasn’t good to keep Joni hungry because it made him more easily irritated than normal and it started to sound like it would be a good idea to eat.

 ”What did you find?”
 Misha asked with a whisper, stepping behind Joni who was looking at small espresso cups.
 Joni turned to look at him.

 ”Can we get an espresso machine?
 I’ve always wanted one and these cups look nice.”

 ”Do you even drink espresso?”
 Misha wondered, cocking his brow.